NHHN25/wwm-queue/README.md

 ### Bot Not Responding to Commands

 - Verify the bot is online and connected
-- Check that slash commands are registered (may take up to 1 hour)
+- Check that slash commands are registered (may take up to 1 hour to propagate)
 - Ensure the bot has required permissions
 - Check console logs for errors